RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization

 \subsection{Object Detection and Instance Segmentation}

-To verify the generalization of our RepGhostNet, we conduct experiments on COCO object detection and instance segmentation benchmarks using mmdetection\cite{chen2019mmdetection} library.
-We compare RepGhostNet with several other backbones in the tasks.
+To verify the generalization of our RepGhostNet as a general backbone, we conduct experiments on COCO~\cite{lin2014microsoft} object detection and instance segmentation benchmarks using mmdetection~\cite{chen2019mmdetection} library and compare with several other backbones in the tasks.

-\textbf{Implementation Details.} We use RetinaNet\cite{lin2017focal} and Mask RCNN\cite{he2017mask} for detection task and instance segmentation task, respectively.
-Following the default training settings in\cite{chen2019mmdetection}, we only replace the ImageNet-pretrained backbones and train the models for 12 epochs in 8 NVIDIA V100 GPUs.
+\textbf{Implementation Details.} We use YOLOv3~\cite{redmon2018yolov3} and RetinaNet~\cite{lin2017focal}, and Mask RCNN~\cite{he2017mask} baselines for detection task and instance segmentation task, respectively.
+Following~\cite{chen2019mmdetection}, we only replace the ImageNet-pretrained backbones and train the models for 12 epochs in 8 NVIDIA V100 GPUs.
 Synchronized BN is also enabled.
-The mAP@IoU of 0.5:0.05:0.95 is reported.
-As for the latency, we evaluate the runtime of single-staged model RetinaNet on the ARM-based mobile phone.
-We also report the latency (follow Table. \ref{tab:main_results}) of each backbone for reference.
+We report the mAP@IoU of 0.5:0.05:0.95 and evaluate the latency of single-stage models, $i.e.$, YOLOv3 and RetinaNet.

-\textbf{Results.} As the detection and instance segmentation results shown in Table. \ref{tab:coco_results}, our RepGhostNet outperforms MobileNetV2\cite{sandler2018mobilenetv2}, MobileNetV3\cite{howard2019searching} and GhostNet\cite{han2020ghostnet} on both tasks with faster inference speed.
-For example, with comparable latency, RepGhostNet 1.3\(\times\) surpasses GhostNet 1.1\(\times\) by more than 1\% mAP in both tasks, and RepGhostNet 1.5\(\times\) surpasses MobileNetV2 1.0\(\times\) by more than 2\% mAP in both tasks.
+\textbf{Results.} As the results shown in \ref{tab:coco-results}, our RepGhostNet outperforms MobileNetV2~\cite{sandler2018mobilenetv2}, MobileNetV3~\cite{howard2019searching}, and GhostNet~\cite{han2020ghostnet} in both tasks in terms of accuracy-latency trade-off.
+For example, with comparable latency, RepGhostNet 1.3$\times$ surpasses all other backbones in both tasks clearly, and RepGhostNet 1.1$\times$ achieves comparable or even better performance with significant speedup.